 If you have private insurance, you will likely pay your out of pocket maximum.
 This varies among insurance plans.
 How much you pay also depends on where you have your surgery.
 Surgery can be performed in a hospital or an ambulatory surgery center.

-Medicare patients who have a Medigap policy will likely pay very little.
+Medicare patients who have a Medigap or supplemental policy will likely pay very little.

 Medicare Advantage plans vary widely.

 Nearly all patients have private insurance or some form of Medicare.
 The cost of a CI varies depending on the contracted cost.
 This cost is the price of a service.
 It is negotiated between the providers and the insurers.
 Pricing is very complex!
 The Medicare allowable cost is set by the government.
 It is considered to be the “rock bottom price”.
 Other insurance plans are compared against this cost.

 Below is a table showing the roadmap to getting a CI.
 It contains the Medicare and insurance costs of each.
 There are two main ways to decrease your expenses right off the bat: